 Occupancy of a recreational vehicle on your property for residential purposes is permitted for various circumstances in the Comox Valley.
 For example, you are permitted to stay in a recreational vehicle while building a main residential home on the same lot.
 See the Comox Valley Zoning Bylaw to view the specific conditions.
 In rural zones, there are specified days for how long someone may “camp” on their property in a recreational vehicle.
 Campgrounds on your property for commercial use are only permitted within Tourist Commercial zones.

 Most zones permit "home occupations" as a permitted accessory use.

 The Comox Valley Regional District does not issue business licences such as a municipality would.
-If you require, in writing, for insurance or other purposes, confirmation that you’re permitted to operate a business from the property, you may need what’s referred to as a “letter of comfort.”
+If you require, in writing, for insurance or other purposes, confirmation that you’re permitted to operate a business from the property, you may need a “confirmation letter.”

-The approving authority for all subdivisions in the Comox Valley Regional District (CVRD) outside of municipal boundaries is the Ministry of Transportation.
-The Ministry of Transportation refers subdivision applications to the CVRD as a referral agency.
-Minimum lot size, road frontage, parkland dedication and servicing standards, among other things, are reviewed prior to the CVRD recommending the approval of any subdivisions to the Ministry of Transportation.
+The approving authority for all subdivisions in the Comox Valley Regional District (CVRD) outside of municipal boundaries is the Ministry of Transportation and Infrastructure (MoTI).
+The MoTI refers subdivision applications to the CVRD as a referral agency.
+Minimum lot size, road frontage, parkland dedication and servicing standards, among other things, are reviewed prior to the CVRD recommending the approval of any subdivisions to the MoTI.

 The first step is to obtain a planning application and provide the required information.
 You may also require an Environmentally Sensitive Area Development Permit if your proposed construction is near or adjacent to fish-bearing watercourses, the ocean, eagle nests or great blue heron rookeries.
 Consult with Planning Services staff to determine if you need this kind of permit.
 You may need a development permit if your land is a commercial/industrial property or located near steep slopes or hazard areas.